treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 ```

 Notice that this code has an extra variable that we need to assign each time we loop.
-Also note that this code only works with things we can slice (sequences).
+Also note that this code only works with things we can slice, like sequences.
 If `readings` were a generator, a zip object, or any other type of iterator this code would fail.

 Let's write a helper function to fix our code.